dragonflyoss/d7y.io/versioned_docs/version-v2.1.x/reference/configuration/dfdaemon.md

       expectContinueTimeout: 10s
       # Same with http.Transport.TLSClientConfig.InsecureSkipVerify.
       # Caution: the value default is true, please keep it false in production.
-      # We will make the vaule false by default in future.
+      # We will make the value false by default in future.
       insecureSkipVerify: true
     # The http resources, most of it is same with https scheme.
     http: